Bronzer Vs Highlighter

 Dust Highlighter On Top

 Once you’ve achieved your bronzed complexion, you’ll want to add details with highlighting.
-So, lightly dust a highlighter on the cheekbones, brow bone, cupid’s bow, etc. You can also highlight the inner corners of the eyes for extra pop.
+So, lightly dust a highlighter on the cheekbones, brow bone, cupid’s bow, etc.

 Another helpful tip is to add a small amount of highlighter wherever the sun hits your facial structure.